 To request a tour, please fill out our online School Group Tour Request Form.
 We will call or email to confirm your visit once we have received your form.

-Fees are $5/student for an education program; $3/student for an unguided visit.
+Fees are $50/school group or $3/student for an unguided visit.

 (For information on tours for the general public, please visit Tour Reservations.)

 The Pratt Museum’s marine gallery has 4 aquariums featuring living ocean creatures from Kachemak Bay.
 Hands-on labs can also be set up in this space allowing students the opportunity to hold sea stars, sea urchins and other marine life.
 Worksheets are available.

 The Pratt Museum has a trail looping through the forest that is approximately one third of a mile long.
 Docent-led walks through the forest focus on the changing Kachemak Bay forest ecosystem and spruce beetle outbreaks.
 Traditional Alaska Native plant uses may also be discussed.
 Forest trail guides are available upon request.